-This action activates the Crystal Switch output for the sensor number # indicated.
+This action activates the Crystal Switch output for the Sensor number # indicated.
 It indexes to the next crystal position listed when using a multi-position sensor.
 This function is available only if a multi-position sensor type is chosen in Sensor Set Up.

-TRIG FNL THICK ## .....0 (any material) to 32
+TRIG FNL THICK ## 0 (any Material) to 6

-This action triggers Final Thickness for the designated Material ## and the layer proceeds to the Feed Ramp or Idle Ramp state.
+This action triggers Final Thickness for the designated Material ## and the Material proceeds to the Feed Ramp or Idle Ramp state.
 This action is ignored if not in the Deposit state.

-XTL FL INHB #.....
-ON/OFF 0 (any sensor) to 8
+XTL FL INHB (ON/OFF) ## 0 (any Sensor) to 6

-When set to On, this action prohibits the Crystal Fail logic event from becoming active for the designated sensor number, but has no effect on crystal switching or sensor failure action.
+When set to On, this action prohibits the Crystal Fail logic event from becoming active for the designated Sensor number, but has no effect on crystal switching or Sensor failure action.
 This is useful when changing crystals.
 Commands from Remote Comm and Logic will be independent.

-ZERO DEPOSIT TIME ## .....0 (any material) to 32
+ZERO DEP TIME ##.....0 (any Material) to 6

-This action will zero the Layer Deposit time for the designated Material ## being deposited.
-If two or more materials are in deposit simultaneously, the time will zero for all materials.
-If an output is triggered on a Time Limit, the output will remain triggered even after resetting the Layer Time
+This action will zero the Material Deposit time for the designated Material ## being deposited.
+If two or more Materials are in deposit simultaneously, the time will zero for all Materials.
+If an output is triggered on a Time Limit, the output will remain triggered even after resetting the Material Time

-ZERO THICK ##.....0 (any material) to 32
+ZERO THICKNESS ##.....0 (any Material) to 6

 This action is identical to selecting the ZERO THICKNESS panel function key in the OPERATE display.
-The Action will zero the thickness accumulated on the display for the designated Material ## being deposited, and will also zero each of the sensor thicknesses in use for this layer.
+The Action will zero the thickness accumulated on the display for the designated Material # being deposited, provided it is not in Stop.

-9.5 Logic Statement Example
+8.5 Logic Statement Example

-The logic statement capability of IC6 allows for automation of a thin film process.
-For example, it is possible to start a process without manually pressing START.
+The logic statement capability of Cygnus 2 allows for automation of a thin film process.
+For example, it is possible to start any Material without manually pressing START.
 One way to accomplish this is: